James Warren (politician): American Revolution

 In 1757, after his father died, Warren succeeded to his position as the high sheriff of Plymouth County.
 Warren and Mercy moved back to his family estate in the same year, where she gave birth to a son who they named James after his father.
 This took place amidst a backdrop of increasing tensions between Great Britain and its North American colonies, with colonists protesting several unpopular acts passed by the British Parliament.

 A small group of American Patriots, including Warren, gathered at his family home in 1765 to discuss what the colonial response should be to the Stamp Act, which had been passed by the British Parliament to increase tax revenues from the Thirteen Colonies.
 The group agreed that selected representatives from each of the Thirteen Colonies should gather in New York City and write a petition to King George III requesting that he repeal the act.

 While the colonists awaited a response from the King, Warren was elected to the Massachusetts House of Representatives in 1766, continuing to sit in the house until 1778.
 During this period, he began to associate with prominent Patriots, such as James Otis Jr., John Adams, and Samuel Adams.
 In 1772, Warren, along with Mercy, Adams and Joseph Warren and others, formed a Massachusetts committee of correspondence in response to the Gaspee Affair.

 Warren continued to involve himself in efforts to resist British parliamentary acts targeting the colonies, assuming prominent roles in political and mercantile demonstrations by Patriots (such as the Boston Tea Party), writing that "the People should strike some bold stroke and try the Issue."
 In a letter Warren wrote to John Adams in 1775, he stated, "I am content to move in a small sphere.
 I expect no distinction but that of an honest man who has exerted every nerve."

 In October 1774, Warren served as a delegate to the first Massachusetts Provincial Congress.
 Open conflict broke out between British and Patriot forces in 1775 following the battles of Lexington and Concord.
-After Joseph Warren was killed in action fighting British Army forces at the battle of Bunker Hill on June 17, Waren succeeded him as president of the Massachusetts Provincial Congress, continuing to hold that position until the congress was dissolved in 1780.
+After Joseph Warren was killed in action fighting British Army forces at the battle of Bunker Hill on June 17, Warren succeeded him as president of the Massachusetts Provincial Congress, continuing to hold that position until the congress was dissolved in 1780.